310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-Yes, I think so~ They do not really like the idea of me sleeping away from home.
+yes, i think so~ they do not really like the idea of me sleeping away from home.

-It is already bad enough that I have been getting scolded for doing things that are “not like me” lately…
+it is already bad enough that i have been getting scolded for doing things that are “not like me” lately…

-Is it not like me to act this way?
-I do not know myself… What do you think, temple guy?
+is it not like me to act this way? i do not know myself… what do you think, temple guy?
 {% endbubble %}

 {% bubble Keito %}